-The MBTA Systemwide Passenger Survey conducted between October 2015 and May 2017 was used to identify LEP individuals accessing rapid transit, which are presented by mode.1 The survey form was available in eight languages in addition to English.
+The MBTA Systemwide Passenger Survey conducted between October 2015 and May 2017 was used to identify LEP individuals accessing rapid transit, which are presented by mode.
+The survey form was available in eight languages in addition to English.
 The majority of returned surveys (99.3 percent) were the English version.
 The Spanish version accounted for 0.37 percent, and the Simplified Chinese version accounted for 0.12 percent.
 The Traditional Chinese, French, Portuguese, Vietnamese, Haitian Creole, and Cape Verdean Creole versions each accounted for less than 0.1 percent.
 Figure 3-2 shows the number of surveys returned in languages other than English by minority status.
 As shown in the figure, most of the non-English surveys were completed by minority riders.

-All versions of the survey form asked respondents whether they preferred to receive information about riding the MBTA in English or in another language and, if the latter, to specify which language they prefer.
+Figure 3 Number of Surveys Returned in Languages Other Than English by Minority Status if the latter, to specify which language they prefer.
 The percent of respondents who expressed a preference for English (98.6 percent) was slightly lower than the percent who took the survey on the English form (99.3 percent).
 The other most preferred languages were Spanish (0.7 percent) and Chinese (0.2 percent).